joshcanhelp/josh-to-11/content/md/post/141-cause-for-alarm.md

 ---
 title: "Cause for Alarm?"
 layout: post
-excerpt: ""
+excerpt: "I was informed that Europe was on alert and later learned that the State Department probably would be releasing an alert.
+A quick news search found countless articles about heightened security, new intelligence, and possible targets."
 date: 2010-10-06 08:44:25
 modified: 2019-06-29 20:49:35
 permalink: cause-for-alarm/index.html
-tags: ["Paris", "Everything Else"]
+tags: ["Paris"]
 featured_img: /_images/2010/10/IMG_0610-1-e1561841352894-150x150.jpg
 wpid: 152
 ---

 # Cause for Alarm?

 First, I want to thank the people who warned me personally about heightened security in France.
-This post speaks is about the media and the State Department, not the people who thought of me.
-I thought I should make that clear in case there was any misunderstanding.
+This post is about the media and the State Department, not the people who thought of me.
+I thought I should make that clear in case there is any misunderstanding.

 Unless you’ve been living under a rock (which I have), you’ll know that Europe is at a heightened state of alert for terrorism attacks.
 I was informed by a few people that the State Department released a warning that Americans traveling abroad should be careful.
 Actually, that’s incorrect.
 I was informed that Europe was on alert and later learned that the State Department probably would be releasing an alert.
 A quick news search found countless articles about heightened security, new intelligence, and possible targets.